By the end of this lesson you will have learned…

 - replacing substandard external doors.

-- airtightness in the whole dwelling improved to 3ach as a minimum improvement
+- airtightness in the whole dwelling very significantly improved

-- continuous mechanical ventilation installed, either whole-house extract ventilation or balanced ventilation with heat recovery
+- continuous mechanical ventilation installed, either whole-house extract ventilation or whole house / room by room balanced ventilation with heat recovery

 Some retrofitters will be experimenting with new or less tried technologies: they are strongly encouraged to monitor and share feedback based on robust monitoring, observation and reporting methods.